 23 on the Plains column is woods; still no features.

 Hex 0906 has a feature!
 Also, the party is in wilderness again.

 - d20: 19

 The terrain here is swamp, and a 1 on the d24 roll would be a feature in any type of region.
 I look at the first row on the d24 table (for wilderness, not on a byway/waterway) and see that this gives a -2 modifier to the d20 roll.

 With the d20 roll (19) now a 17, instead of a getting a village (the 19 result), I get a castle.
-Next I’d grab two Judges Guild products, Castle Book II and Castle Book I, and start rolling up a castle.
-Or I could make one up, pull a pregenerated castle out of another book, use a pre-rolled Judges Guild castle, etc.
+I could make one up or pull a pregenerated castle out of any number of books; easy peasy.

 At this point I assume the party would decide what to do about the castle (or vice versa!), so I’ll stop the example here.

 I rolled up 12 hexes using Hexmancer, including a mix of borderlands, wilderness, on-trail, and off-trail rolls.
 The average chance of rolling a feature across those four rows on the d24 table in Hexmancer is around 13%, or about 1 hex out of 8.
 Statistically, my one roll that resulted in a feature is about right.